Arvind960/kubernetes-dashboard/ARCHITECTURE.md

    - Flask server receives API requests
    - Server queries the Kubernetes API for cluster information
    - Metrics Helper retrieves resource usage data from Metrics Server
+   - Pod Health Monitor analyzes pod states for potential issues
    - Data is processed and formatted

 3. **Data Display**:
    - Processed data is returned to the frontend as JSON
    - JavaScript updates the UI with the latest information
    - Charts and tables are refreshed
+   - Health metrics are updated

 4. **Management Operations**:
-   - User initiates actions (e.g., pause/resume deployments)
+   - User initiates actions (e.g., pause/resume deployments, restart pods)
    - Frontend sends action requests to the Flask server
    - Server executes Kubernetes API calls to perform the requested actions
    - Results are returned to the frontend